arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/put_replace_document.md

 is returned if the collection or the document was not found.

 @RESTRETURNCODE{409}
+there are two possible reasons for this error:
-is returned if the replace causes a unique constraint violation in a secondary index.
+1) if the replace causes a unique constraint violation in  a secondary index.
+The response body contains an error document in this case with the errorNum set to 1210 (`ERROR_ARANGO_UNIQUE_CONSTRAINT_VIOLATED`).
+2) if we fail to lock the document key or some unique index entry due to some concurrent operation that is operating on the same document.
+This also also referred to as a write-write conflict.
+The response body contains an error document in this case the errorNum set to 1200 (`ERROR_ARANGO_CONFLICT`).

 @RESTRETURNCODE{412}
 is returned if the precondition is violated.
 The response also contains